Context Windows vs Synthetic Memory

 • Structured decision logging with templates

-• Local workspace storage
+• Local workspace storage for decision data

 • Architectural decisions + knowledge graph